 14. Puerto Pollensa, beautiful sandy beaches and a laid-back vibe

-Further down the coast, there is a beautiful marina, filled with small boats and surrounded by bars and restaurants.
+Puerto Pollensa has a beautiful marina, filled with small boats and surrounded by bars and restaurants.
 This makes for a great place to relax with a drink or meal, watching the boats bob around.

-Meanwhile, the picturesque town is filled with traditional buildings.
+The picturesque town is filled with traditional buildings.
 It is where you can find Plaza Miguel Capllonch, the town’s main square.
 Quaint shops, bars, restaurants, and hotels cater to all your needs, and offer a much slower pace than the larger towns, allowing you to immerse yourself in the feel of the locals.

 Stay In Puerto Pollensa If you prefer a small, quiet, traditional town, you want a choice of styles of beach, you like small, picturesque marinas.

-Best places to stay in Puerto Pollensa:
+Best places to stay in Mallorca in Puerto Pollensa:

 - Luxury ($$$): Son Brull Hotel & Spa